Biden backs end to wolf protections but hunting worries grow

 Meanwhile, Republican-dominated legislatures in Idaho and Montana loosened hunting rules to allow tactics shunned by many wildlife managers, including hunting wolves at night and from the air and payments for dead wolves reminiscent of bounties that drove them to near-extinction.

-Frazier said the different states showed a common approach: legislatures and politically appointed wildlife commissions taking determined steps to reduce populations.
+Frazer said the different states showed a common approach: legislatures and politically appointed wildlife commissions taking determined steps to reduce populations.

 “We’re aware that circumstances have changed and we’ll be watching closely to see how the population responds,” he added.

-Note: This story has been corrected to reflect the name of a U.S. Fish and Wildlife Service official.
-He is Gary Frazer, not Frazier.